-More than 15 dive sites on our doorstep, all with unique topography and aquatic marine life.
+More than 15 dive sites on our doorstep

 Blue Hole & Bells

 Another of Dahab’s world class dive sites.
 A deep dive that takes you into a huge cavern under the sea bed.
-A beautiful night dive during the full moon.
+The light in the canyon is beautiful.
+You can even do a night dive during the full moon.

 Named after the colony of eels that populates its sandy slopes.